jordeguevara/Testing/README.md

 Intergnal integration test - tests the behavior of several functions interacting together

-Unit test
+Unit test: automated tests that ensure that a section of an application meets its design and behaves as intended

-    - business logic
+* business logic
-    - calander math
+* calander math
-    - complicated logic - self documenting
+* complicated logic

 ## Test Coverage